Move over beetroot and make way for the new kid on the block. The currant kid. Analysed in this CURRANZ review.

 9:30 AM Before this time consume some form of whey protein, carbs and hydrate (1000ml).

 I paced it well and finished strong.
 I finished as I had hoped to in terms of the time.
 However I was left feeling that there was quite a bit more in the tank and I could have tried harder.
-I also did not experience lactate onset. of course you could say that I wasn’t trying hard enough!!
+I also did not experience lactate onset.
+Of course you could say that I wasn’t trying hard enough!!
+But I achieved my time…

 Upset digestion 12 hours after taking the tablet.
 Nothing too bad.